wix-incubator/wix-rest-docs/guides/AboutAPIKeys.md

     > <br />
     > ![site Id in URL](./../../media/siteid.png)

-     a.
-Enter the API key in the authorization header.
+    1. Enter the API key in the authorization header.
 Note that the API key does not need to be refreshed.
-     b.
-Enter the account ID in the account ID header, as shown below.
+    2. Enter the account ID in the account ID header, as shown below.
 (In other calls, the site ID header may be required.
 Refer to the documentation for each specific call.)

     A complete header for an API request looks like this:

      ```
      curl <GET/POST>\